-Level 4 Level 5 Level 6 Honours Degree B1 Review data and literature to support their Interpret and analyse current evidence from Plan and create an extended piece of evidence- academic studies in the sports injury the field of sports injury rehabilitation in their based research/scholarly activity directly rehabilitation sector. academic and practical work. relevant to the field of sports injury rehabilitation.
-B2 Review and record their own professional Question and reflect upon academic and Critically appraise their own emerging development through reflective practice. professional issues linked to contemporary professional practice utilising effective personal practice in sports rehabilitation. reflection.
-B3 Employ information technology to enhance Practise effective decision making to inform Compare and assess relevant technological learning and development focussed practice when accessing options with reasoned argument for contemporary application to their practice.
+Level 4 Level 5 Level 6 Honours Degree B1 Review data and literature to support their academic studies in the sports injury rehabilitation sector.
+Interpret and analyse current evidence from the field of sports injury rehabilitation in their academic and practical work.
+Plan and create an extended piece of evidence- based research/scholarly activity directly relevant to the field of sports injury rehabilitation.
+B2 Review and record their own professional development through reflective practice.
+Question and reflect upon academic and professional issues linked to contemporary practice in sports rehabilitation.
+Critically appraise their own emerging professional practice utilising effective personal reflection. В3 Employ information technology to enhance learning and development Practise effective decision making to inform focussed practice when accessing Compare and assess relevant technological options with reasoned argument for contemporary application to their practice.